ZeroDragon/SiteCraft/readme.md

 - !{blogList} will render a HTML with the list of all the blog entries.
 No pagination available by now
 - !{siteName} will render your site name as defined in `site.yml`
 - !{siteDesc} will render your site description as defined in `site.yml`
+- !{siteUrl} will render your site url as defined in `site.yml`

+This shorthands can be used from pages and blog posts

 More shorthands will come as needed

 ## Images and favicon
-Everything inside `template/images/` will be transposed to `public/images/` Everything inside `template/favicon/` will be transposed to `public/` (root of your website) So browsers will look there for favicon.ico and other alternatives.
+Everything inside `content/images/` will be transposed to `public/content/images/` Everything inside `template/images/` will be transposed to `public/images/` Everything inside `template/favicon/` will be transposed to `public/` (root of your website) So browsers will look there for favicon.ico and other alternatives.